PayloopPayloop

 Which is easier to get started with, Cursor or GitHub Copilot?▼

-GitHub Copilot is often considered easier to get started with due to its integration with widely used IDEs and availability of a free tier to experiment with.
+GitHub Copilot is easier to get started with due to its freemium model and straightforward integration with popular developers' IDEs.

 View Cursor Profile View GitHub Copilot Profile